ka-architect/aws-solutions-architect-associate/topics/compute/serverless/README.md

 - Supports many languages
 - If high memory/long execution time/big file storage, dont use lambda
 - Can be launched in both public and private VPCs
+- Lambda function URLs are HTTP(S) endpoints dedicated to your Lambda function

 ## Lambda Environment Variables
 - When you creating/updating Lambda function environment variables, encyrpted with KMS, decrypted at invoke